-We assess and classify the needs of people in prison and under community supervision to then provide programs that help decrease recidivism.
+We assess and classify the needs of people in prison and under community supervision to provide programs or make appropriate referrals in the community, which better prepares individuals for reentry into the community and helps decrease recidivism.

 For the last 15 years, the Louisiana Department of Public Safety & Corrections has been working to reduce its incarceration rate, currently highest in the nation per capita.
 According to a 2009 Pew study, 1 in 26 Louisiana adults are under correctional control, compared to 1 in 31 nationally.
 In 2013, Louisiana ranked 5th nationally among states in highest violent crime rate, 3rd highest poverty rate, and 4th lowest in percentage of adults with a high school diploma.